Pioneer of Ayurveda in the West

 Ayurveda holds the promise of optimal health and peace of mind for those who live according to its principles.
 When people come to realize that there is a discipline that addresses the whole person physically, emotionally, and spiritually, and uses natural medicines – they are immediately attracted.

 If I had to say one thing, I think it is how well we train our students to be successful practitioners.
-The strong clinical focus, culminating in our unique six-month internship followed by a post-graduate residency program to become a Clinical Ayurvedic Specialist, sets us apart from other schools.
+The strong clinical and herbal focus, culminating in our unique internship programs sets us apart from other schools.
 Our high standards, cohesive curriculum, supportive and nurturing faculty, and clinical focus ensure that each student receives the highest level of professional training.

 The most important qualities are humility and compassion.
 Knowledge can be easily learned by anyone.
 Humility is the restraint of the ego.
 Humility leads to non-judgment.
 Non judgment leads to compassion.
 These traits allow knowledge to grow into wisdom and are the foundation of a true healer and teacher.